Avishyf/CYD-ESPhome-control-dashboard/README.md

 ---
 ## Bonus
 in case you want a nice stand like i have in the picture you can dowsload from [here](https://www.thingiverse.com/thing:7047135) this great enclosure (not made by me)

+there is .ino file containing the striped down version of the LVGL UI in case someone will want to uttilize it for a diffrent project
 ---
 ## 💡 Key Design Considerations for Forking